grafana/explore-profiles/docs/sources/concepts/index.md

 Each profile has data for services.
 A service can be one of the processes running on your system or application.

 Each service has multiple profile types, such as CPU, memory, exceptions, and locks.
-These profiles provide details about processes within a service.
+These profiles provide details about the processes in a service.

 * Service:  This is the main application or system you are monitoring.
-For example, it could be an online shopping platform, a social media application, or a cloud storage service
+For example, it could be an online shopping platform, a social media application, or a cloud storage service.
-  * Profile type: Each service can be monitored through different profile types, each focusing on a specific performance aspect.
+  * Profile type: You can monitor each service through different profile types, each focusing on a specific performance aspect.
 Example profile types:
-    * Cpu
+    * CPU
     * allocated memory
     * in-use memory
     * goroutines